 I was so happy to have done this tour and to find out that those animals have a better home.
 I think that you will enjoy it too, it is also a good chance to see the countryside on the outskirts of PP.

 As for my preferences on the SE Asian countries?
 I'm part Cambodian, so I'm a little bias.
 Speaking objectively, they are so different, the things to enjoy and explore in each country is definitely unique. about 7 years ago

 ...if I had to make a preference list.
 1. Cambodia 2.
 Thailand 3.
 Vietnam 4.
 Laos

 I think it's wonderful that you are planning on your own.
 It will instill a thirst for independent travel in your children, which is an amazing gift.
 If there are hiccups, that's also part of the fun and unpredictability of travel, whether it be independent or guided.

-Hope this helps you further! :) almost 7 years ago
+Hope this helps you further! :) about 7 years ago

 Thank you friends!
 All your advice has really helped a lot.